Meal Plans That Fit Your Needs

 University Housing and Dining Services offers five residential dining plans for students living in the residence halls.
 Students can choose one of five options, each plan includes $50 in Duck Bucks per term.

-All residential meal plans except for the Carson Unlimited plan operate on a flexible point system loaded weekly on your UO ID and can be used at any of the nine dining venues.
+All residential meal plans except for the Carson based plan operate on a flexible point system loaded weekly on your UO ID and can be used at any of the nine dining venues.
 Points renew each Sunday morning.

 - Deluxe: 95 points per week, plus $50 Duck Bucks per term.
 For students who seldom skip a meal and occasionally treat a friend.